julienXX/julienxx.github.com/_posts/2015-07-13-contracts-with-ruby.md

 end
 ```

-For example, if our method returns many values, its signature will be
+If our method returns many values, its signature will be

 ```ruby
 Contract Num => [Num, Num]